 I think of the split as mercenaries and missionaries.

-‘Fiduciary duty’ may not sound life-changing but the understanding of it can make the difference between a jet-set retirement on a beach and living on benefits.
+‘Fiduciary duty’ may not sound life-changing but understanding it can mean the difference between a dream retirement on a beach and living on benefits.

 What is a fiduciary?

-A fiduciary is legally and ethically bound to act in another person’s best interest.
+A fiduciary is legally and ethically bound to act in another person’s best interests, not their own.